-Focusing on the tails of the distribution, the grey shaded bar captures the 10th-90th percentiles of the HPTI distribution.
-In other words, 10 per cent of households were above and below this area.
-At the top end of this distribution, the data indicate that only 10 per cent of Irish households faced a HPTI over 35 per cent of net income in $2016.^{6}$
+on the tails of the distribution, the grey shaded bar captures the 10th-90th percentiles of the HPTI distribution.
+In other words, ten per cent of households were above and below this area.
+At the top end of this distribution, the data indicate that only 10 per cent of Irish households faced a HPTI over 35 per cent of net income in 2015.
+The housing payment to income distribution charts plotted separately for mortgaged, private renter and Local Authority renter households are presented in Figure 15 in the Appendix.

-Figure 2: Housing Payment-to-Income Ratio 2006-2016
+Figure 2.
+Housing Payment to Income Ratio Over Time

 While the overall HPTI ratio provides aggregate insight into how housing payment costs are developing in Ireland, it, by definition, potentially masks different trends across tenure.
 As price developments in the owner occupier and rental markets can differ considerably, considering these segments separately is important.
-To explore this aspect in more detail, Figure 2b captures the HPTI, MRTI and RTI for different market segments: mortgage holders, private renters, Local Authority renters and overall.
+To explore this aspect in more detail, Figure 2b captures the HPTI, MRTI and RTI for different market segments: mortgage holders, private renters, local authority renters and overall.
 Of note is that the cost of housing relative to income is higher for private renters than mortgage holders.
 This has been the case throughout the period reviewed.
-In fact, in 2006, the rent-to-income ratio was considerably higher than the MRTI.
-In 2016, the average RTI for private renters was 27 per cent, the same as in 2006.
-In general, the private rent-to-income ratio declined until 2016, where the recent emergence of price pressures in the rental sector can be seen in our data.
-In 2016, the average MRTI was 21 per cent.
-It has risen from 17 per cent in 2006, and peaked at 22 per cent between 2011 and 2014.
+In fact, in 2005, the rent to income ratio was considerably higher than the MRTI.
+In 2015, the average RTI for private renters was 25 per cent, down from 30 per cent in 2005.
+In general, the private rent to income ratio declined in all years until 2015, where the recent emergence of price pressures in the rental sector can be seen in our data.
+In 2015, the average MRTI was 20 per cent.
+It has risen from 15 per cent in 2005, and peaked at just over 20 per cent in 2011.
+There was a marginal decline in 2015 relative to 2014.
 The gap between the average MRTI and average private RTI was lowest in 2014.
-Renters in Local Authority housing experienced the lowest housing payment cost of all households at circa 12 per cent of income on average.7
+Renters in local authority housing experienced the lowest housing payment cost of all households at circa 10 per cent of income on average.